yeradis/animetracking_flutter/README.md

 >>see screenshots at the bottom
 >>magic happens at [lib/](animetracking_flutter/anime_tracking/lib/) folder

-Right now, this simple add can:
+Right now, this simple app can:

-- Load a list from (internet | mock data)
+- Load/re-load a list from (internet | mock data)
-- Select and remove items from the list
+- Show details for the selected item
-- Navigation drawer menu with a clickable header
+- Navigation drawer menu (very ugly) with some options and a clickable header

 Current data is a mocked one, because of an existing value, the `trick` happens at [anime_data_injection.dart](/anime_tracking/lib/data/anime_data_injection.dart)

-Current repository settings is available at [main.dart](/anime_tracking/lib/main.dart) in this way:
+Current repository data source settings is available at [main.dart](/anime_tracking/lib/main.dart) in this way:

 ```dart
   AnimeListInjector.configure(Origin.MOCK);
 ```

-Very simple concept with a list and details, also a side menu There is only one view, but its using the Flutter's `routing` and `navigation` feature.
+Very simple concept with a list and details, also a side menu There are two views, but one of them is using the Flutter's `routing` and `navigation` feature.

+Maybe in other update will add the details here too using parameters at the route

 See at [routes.dart](/anime_tracking/lib/routes.dart), something like: